hanno-meister/synalinks/README.md

 Beware that every additional metric/module/optimizer should be approved by the core team, we want to keep the library minimal and clean as possible to avoid an uncontrolled growth leading to bad software practices like in most current leading LM frameworks.

+If you have specific feedbacks or features request we invite you to open an [issue](https://github.com/SynaLinks/synalinks/issues).

+### Telemetry

+We collect usage and software performance information to enhance and catch errors as fast as possible in order to make the best experience for you.
+No private, personal or confidential information is recorded.
+To get the complete list of what we collect, and how to disable it, please read the following [document](TELEMETRY.md).

 ### Community

 Join our community to learn more about neuro-symbolic systems and the future of AI.
 We welcome the participation of people from very different backgrounds or education levels.